SornaMalathi/NewYork_Citibike_Dashboard/README.md

 The goal is to identify patterns in user behavior, seasonal demand, and geographic distribution to diagnose bike availability issues across the city.

-This project aims to generate actionable insights that support strategic decision-making for improving bike redistribution logistics, minimizing availability shortages, and maintaining Citi Bike’s leadership in sustainable urban transportation.
+This project aims to generate actionable insights that support strategic decision-making for improving bike redistribution logistics, minimizing availability shortages, and maintaining Citi Bike’s leadership in sustainable urban transportation.<br/>

 **Motivation**